singularityhub/sregistry/docs/pages/install/server.md

 ```

 If you want your page to use the same SSL certificates, a nginx-default.conf is also
-provided that will point to the same certificates on the server (generation discussed later):
+provided that will point to the same certificates on the server (generation discussed later).
+Please execute this command only after the certificates have been generated, or you won't be able to generate them:

 ```bash
 cp $INSTALL_ROOT/sregistry/scripts/nginx-default.conf /etc/nginx/conf.d/default.conf